rackslab/Slurm-web/doc/usage.rst

 .. figure:: img/screenshot_jobs_view.*

-In the top right corner of this web page, there is a menu with 4 entries:
+In the top right corner of this web page, there is a menu with 10 entries:

 .. figure:: img/screenshot_menu.*

-With these links, you can navigate to 4 differents views:
+With these links, you can navigate to 9 differents views:

 * the Jobs view
 * the Racks view
 * the JobsMap view
+* the 3D view (not available in IE)
 * the Partitions view
 * the QOS view
 * the Reservations view
+* the Gantt view
+* the Topology view

 All these views are described in details in the following sections.

+The last entry concerns the user's authentication.
+It is not displayed if this feature is disabled.

 Jobs view
 ---------